JialuZhang/starter-hugo-academic/content/publication/MMAPR/index.md

 ---
-title: 'Repairing Bugs in Introductory Python Assignments Using Large Language Models'
+title: 'PyDex: Repairing Bugs in Introductory Python Assignments using LLMs'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here